CHEROKEE NATIONAL RESEARCH CENTER

 The Cherokee National Research Center is a state-of-the-art facility that is home to a collection of thousands of Cherokee artifacts and archives formerly housed at the Cherokee Heritage Center.
 We are committed to honoring the legacy of the Cherokee Heritage Center, who have been incredible stewards of this collection since 1967.

-In addition to protecting and preserving Cherokee assets, the Research Center provides public access to archival materials, a research library, and genealogical services to assist with family history research.
-In addition to providing scholars and the general public with access to Cherokee artifacts and archives, the Research Center is dedicated to digitizing the collection for online accessibility.
+In addition to protecting and preserving Cherokee assets, the center provides access to archival materials, a research library, and genealogical services to assist in family history research.
+Artifacts, documents and other materials are available to view in person by request, and the center is dedicated to digitizing the collection for greater accessibility.

-PLEASE NOTE: If you are looking for tribal registration information for you or a family member, please contact our registration office or visit cherokee.org/all-services/tribal-registration/.
+PLEASE NOTE: If you are looking for tribal registration information for you or a family member, please contact our registration office.

 Tuesday - Saturday